shagar619/NodeJS---ExpressJS/README.md

 NPM is a package manager for Node.js that allows developers to easily install, manage, and share packages of code.
 It is a free and open-source package management system that is used to install and manage packages for Node.js projects.

-Key components of NPM:

-1. **npm CLI** — The command-line tool that comes with Node.js.
-2. **npm Registry** — The online database of open-source JavaScript packages (https://www.npmjs.com/).
-3. **package.json** — The config file in your project that lists all dependencies and scripts.

 #### 🔑 Key Concepts

 #### ✅ 1.
 Package